 You can use lighting to create effects, too.
 Uplighters on walls can make a ceiling feel taller; downlighters will make the room feel more intimate; spotlights can highlight a feature, such as large house plants, warmly-tinted lightbulbs will make the room feel cosier; daylight-mimicking bulbs will make it feel brighter.

 Find out more in our living room lighting ideas feature.

 Window dressings are all-important in your living room design – they offer pattern, colour, a feeling of comfort, privacy, light control, insulation and, chosen well, can pull your whole room scheme together.

 What you choose will largely come down to your taste and budget.
 If you want to add a touch of luxury to the living room, shutters or Roman blinds layered over with lined living room curtains are a good choice.
 In a contemporary living room, shutters only are an easy-to co-ordinate with option that offer plenty of kerb appeal, too.
 Plus, if you're on a tight budget, DIY-fit options are a much more affordable option than ones that are fitted for you.
-Don't miss these living room window dressing ideas for inspiration.
+Don't miss these living room window ideas for inspiration.

 Add personality to your living room design with accessories

 We all love a clean aesthetic, but to stop your room looking like it’s been picked straight from a catalogue, inject plenty of personal touches is a must-do.
 You can easily accessorise your soft furnishing with rugs, cushions and throws and add colour with well-displayed artwork and photos or a gallery wall.
-Oh and let’s not forget house plants; they are a really easy way to add a splash of colour and liven up a room.
+Oh and let’s not forget indoor plants; they are a really easy way to add a splash of colour and liven up a room.
 Find out how to dress shelves to best effect, too.